Is Asbestos Only Cause of Mesothelioma? : Unraveling the Truth

 4. Environmental Factors Contributing to Mesothelioma

 Alright, let's keep this journey going.
-We've established that asbestos isn't the sole villain in our story.
+We've established that asbestos isn't the sole sinner in our story.
 But what about the world around us?
 Can our environment be playing a role in the mesothelioma mystery?

 Role of Asbestos in the Environment